Events - September 1939-March 1940

 Steamer CREE (4791grt) was

-bombed and damaged by aircraft of German X Air Corps, five miles east of
+bombed and damaged by aircraft of German X Air Corps, five

 Rattray Head.
 Steamer DALLINGTON COURT (6889grt) stood

 by and was joined by destroyer GRIFFIN as destroyer

 ACHATES headed for them to assist.
 Tug STALWART was sent

 ship in tow.
 During this time, GRIFFIN was herself